-Management and maintenance costs, including interest on loans, can generally be claimed immediately (that is, deducted against your current year's income).
-Borrowing expenses, depreciation and capital works spending, however, can be deducted over a number of years.
+Management and maintenance costs, including interest on loans, can generally be claimed immediately (that is, deducted against your current year’s income).
+Borrowing expenses, investment property depreciation and capital works spending, however, can be deducted over a number of years.

 According to the Australian Taxation Office (ATO) website you can claim a deduction for expenses relating to your investment property for the period your property is rented or is available for rent.
 Available for rent means: